ShahinAbdoulSoukour/KG_for_goal_modeling/README.md

 The tool is then accessible by opening a webpage at the URL [127.0.0.1:8000](http://127.0.0.1:8000) or [localhost:8000](http://localhost:8000)

-## Increasing the speed of the inferences using HuggingFace Inference Endpoints
+## Using HuggingFace Inference Endpoints

 If you use HuggingFace Inference Endpoints, you can perform the NLI and sentiment analysis tasks on remote servers by creating a `.env` file at the root of this project and adding the following environment variables: